cloudflare/cloudflare-docs/content/load-balancing/local-traffic-management/_index.md

 ## On-ramps

-LTM on-ramps refer to the path between the end-user request and the Cloudflare network.
+LTM on-ramps, on the other hand, refer to the path between the end-user request and the Cloudflare network.

 ### WARP